SciFiTy10/talkLikeSnoop/readme.md

 so if a word ends with "ed," then it becomes "izzled."
 The same thing goes for "ing" becoming "izzling," and "s" becoming "izzles."

-**Note:**
-I did not have much practice with version control, so I am only now creating a repository to track versions post release of my skill.
-There is still much to improve!

 **For feedback:**

 Please do not hesitate to message me if you see anything that looks out of place, or could be improved.